 Except for the Corporation's CFO, Mr. Stephen Reitknecht, who benefits from a termination clause of six (6) month's salary and annual bonus related thereto on a prorated basis, and Ms. Clare Brophy, Executive Vice President Commercial who benefits from a termination clause of nine (9) month's salary and annual bonus related thereto on a prorated basis, no other NEO participates in a severance pay program.
-However, the Stock Option Plan provides that in the event the Corporation undergoes (i) a change of control (a reorganization, acquisition, merger or a plan of arrangement in connection with any of the foregoing) with respect to which all or substantially all of the persons who were the beneficial owners of the common shares immediately prior to such reorganization, acquisition, merger or plan of arrangement do not, following such reorganization, acquisition, merger or plan of arrangement beneficially own, directly or indirectly, more than 50% of the resulting common shares of the Corporation on a fully diluted basis (not including a public offering or private placement of treasury), or (ii) the sale to a person other than an affiliate of the Corporation of all or substantially all of the Corporation's assets, all granted and outstanding options shall be deemed to vest immediately upon the completion of the transaction causing the change of control.
+However, the Stock Option Plan provides that in the event the Corporation undergoes (i) a change of control (a reorganization, acquisition, merger or a plan of arrangement in connection with any of the foregoing) with respect to which all or substantially all of the persons who were the beneficial owners of the common shares immediately prior to such reorganization, acquisition, merger or plan of arrangement beneficially own, directly or indirectly, more than 50% of the resulting common shares of the Corporation on a fully diluted basis (not including a public offering or private placement of treasury), or (ii) the sale to a person other than an affiliate of the Corporation of all or substantially all of the Corporation's assets, all granted and outstanding options shall be deemed to vest immediately upon the completion of the transaction causing the change of control.

-The following table sets out the benefits that would be paid to the NEOs following a change of control, assuming the change of control took place on December 31, 2022 as well as the benefits to be paid to NEOs pursuant to their respective employment agreement.
+The following table sets out the benefits that would be paid to the NEOs following a change of control, assuming the change of control took place on December 31, 2023 as well as the benefits to be paid to NEOs pursuant to their respective employment agreement.

 Name Stock Options (\$) (1) Termination without cause (\$) (approximately)

 Marcel Bourassa - -

-Stephen Reitknecht - 260,000
+Stephen Reitknecht 23,600 260,000

-Sébastien Bourassa 73,250 -
+Sébastien Bourassa 102,750 -

-Les Teague 5,200 -
+Les Teague 32,200 -

-Clare Brophy - 237,543
+Clare Brophy - 398,543 (2)

-(1) Calculated based on the difference between the exercise price of the options and the closing price of the common shares of the Corporation as at December 30, 2022, the last trading day of 2022, which was \$13.99
+(1) Calculated based on the difference between the exercise price of the options and the closing price of the common shares of the Corporation as at December 29, 2023, the last trading day of 2023, which was \$15.17.